Banqueting House: Legacy

 The overthrow of the monarch and establishment of the puritanical Commonwealth caused the style to be seen as Royalist, which delayed its spread; but within a few years of the Restoration almost every English county was to have some buildings in the classical style.
 The Banqueting House and its features became much copied.
 A much-favoured motif was the placing of pediments above not only the focal point of a façade but also its windows.
-The use of alternating segmental and triangular pediments, an arrangement employed by Vasari as early as 1550 at the Medicis' Palazzo Uffizi in Florence, was a particular favourite.
+The use of alternating segmental and triangular pediments, an arrangement employed by Giorgio Vasari as early as 1550 at the Medicis' Palazzo Uffizi in Florence, was a particular favourite.
 Provincial architects began to recreate the motifs of the Banqueting House throughout England, with varying degrees of competence.
 Examples of the style's popularity can be found throughout England; the then-remote county of Somerset alone contains three 17th-century versions of the Banqueting House: Brympton d'Evercy, Hinton House, and Ashton Court.
 Following the fall of the monarchy, Jones' career was effectively ended, his style seen as royalist.
 He died in 1652, never having seen the popularity of the architectural concepts he introduced.

 James II was the last monarch to live at Whitehall; William III and Mary II preferred to live elsewhere and eventually reconstructed Hampton Court Palace.
 Following the fire which destroyed Whitehall Palace, the Banqueting Hall became redundant for the purpose for which it was designed, and it was converted to a chapel to replace the Chapel Royal of Whitehall, which had been destroyed in the fire and was used to host concerts.
 It remained a chapel before being given to the Royal United Services Institute by Queen Victoria in 1893.
 Highly controversial plans to partition the large mansion house space in the service of offices for the Institution were quickly dropped in favour of the creation of a museum which displayed personal items of famous commanders and included the skeleton of Napoleon's horse.
 The museum closed in 1962, and the great south window, closed up by the RUSI, was restored.